How to stop repossession of your house

 - What happens to your mortgage after your home is repossessed?

-- Other reasons for house repossession
+- Other reasons for house repossession UK

 - How many houses are repossessed in the UK?